 - Conversation with Boss about Promotion

-- Importance of SWOT Analysis in 2021 and Future
+- Importance of SWOT Analysis in 2021 and the Future

 - Unique Selling Proposition Examples